wetransform/hc-documentation/docs/create-manage-datasets/map-preview/2014-01-02-map-preview.md

 The map preview is a simple web map application that enables the viewing of published WMS services.
 <img src={require("/images/help/en/map_preview.png").default} alt="Layer widget legend" title="Layer widget legend" className="img-responsive img-inline-help"/>

+The vertical row of buttons in the upper left hand corner of the map preview allows users to:
+  * zoom in and out
+  * generate a permalink with the currently selected extent, layer configuration and zoom level which can be shared
+  * print the current map extent or generate a PDF

+The map can be downloaded as a PNG or printed as a PDF in portrait and landscape mode.
+Please note that printing can only be expected to work as intended on screens with resolutions 1920x1080 (Full HD) and 2560x1440 (QHD).

 ## The Layer Widget ##

 The layer widget contains: